Mobula, Cownose Rays, and Sea Lions in Baja California

 Rinse and repeat

-Day 1 we immediately hit the mobula jackpot; scores of rays in various locations all morning.
+Day 1 we immediately hit the mobula jackpot—scores of rays in various locations all morning.
 Every time we dropped into the water we swam with magnificent formations of these creatures for long periods of time.
 It was amazing to experience success within minutes of starting our trip.
 We finished the morning swimming with dolphins and turtles before heading back to shore.
 What a great start.

 Day 2 we fulfilled our desire to see groups of cownose rays.
 These rays are considered very shy and don’t normally congregate in large groups, so getting to see one up close—or a group of them for that matter—is a real treat.
 Both mobulas and cownose rays are famous for breaching.
 Mobulas splash back into the water like a pancake while cownose rays flip several times in mid-air.
 Another distinction is that cownose rays like to swim at the surface with the tip of their wings sticking out.

-For Days 3 & 4, I’m going on a slight tangent—or soap box, if you prefer that term.
+For Days 3 and 4, I’m going on a slight tangent—or soap box, if you prefer that term.
 As we were heading on our normal route southeast in the morning, several boats had spotted two humpback whales transiting in the same direction.
 As we approached the other boats, our captain told us that we would not be getting in the water due to an order that had been issued the night before to the community.
 Boats were directed not to approach orcas or whales any closer than 100 meters, so swimming with the animals was out of the question.

 The day we arrived to Baja an orca had been spotted nearby.
 I didn’t hear much about the incident other than the spotting itself, but apparently many boats had congregated around the orca, and with swimmers in the water, had harassed it enough to cause it to change course.
 We weren’t there since we had just arrived in country, so all accounts of the incident are hearsay to us.
 But what was perfectly clear and consistent in all the accounts was that the boats and swimmers had misbehaved and stressed the animal.
 No one was debating this fact, and something had to be done.
 Thus, the order.

 Talking to one of my conservation buddies in the area, regulation is needed.
 The Sea of Cortez is now experiencing what other places have experienced, which is a sudden boom in tourism that has caught the operators and conservationists equally unprepared to handle the impact on the wildlife.
 Baja must now work to put rules and regulation in place to ensure that tourism and marine life can live harmoniously.
+Thoughtful, science-based policy—and a willingness from tour operators to hold themselves accountable—will make the difference.

 Not to be discouraged by this incident, we continued our journey and swam with more dolphins and rays—including manta rays.
 We finished the trip by heading over to the tiny island of La Reina, which hosts a small colony of sea lions.
 What a great way to end the trip; book-ending it the exact way we started it.